 Better Sweetener Alternatives

-Erythritol may have some positives, but I’m not convinced that those positives outweigh the negatives.
-I personally would rather use stevia because it also doesn’t spike blood sugar and has more proven health benefits, including improvements in cholesterol, blood pressure and even some types of cancer.
+Erythritol may have some positives, but I’m not convinced that those positives outweigh the negatives, especially for GMO erythritol.
+I personally would rather use stevia leaf extract because it also doesn’t spike blood sugar and has more proven health benefits, including improvements in cholesterol, blood pressure and even some types of cancer.
 (14)

 Raw honey is a pure, unfiltered and unpasteurized sweetener made by bees from the nectar of flowers.
 Unlike processed honey, raw honey does not get robbed of its incredible nutritional value and health powers.
 It has been scientifically proven to help with allergies, diabetes, sleep problems, coughs and wound healing.
 Look for a local beekeeper to source your raw honey.
 This makes it even more likely to help with seasonal allergies.

 Monk fruit, also called luo han guo, has been used as a sweetener for centuries, and after many years being only available overseas, it’s recently become easier to find in grocery stores in the United States.
 Monk fruit contains compounds that, when extracted, are natural sweeteners 300–400 times sweeter than cane sugar — but with no calories and no effect on blood sugar.
 Just make sure that the monk fruit product you’re purchasing doesn’t contain any GMO-derived erythritol or other unhealthy additives.

 Once erythritol enters your body, it’s rapidly absorbed in the small intestine with only about 10 percent entering the colon while the other 90 percent is excreted in the urine.
 It essentially goes through your system untouched with zero metabolization.
 Many manufacturers and consumers think this is great because that means no added calories or sugar to your diet, but what about it is really healthy or natural?
 Certainly nothing if it’s man-made from genetically modified corn products.